julienmjaquet/Legpro/main codebook.md

 <!--To build our dictionary, we first translated into french the english dictionary developed by Sevenans et al. (2014), which is available online ([lexicoder](http://lexicoder.com/download.html)).
 We  added some words relevant to the Swiss context.
 Then, we took advantage of a sample of 369 human-coded bills (as part of another SNF-funded project, see [section acknowledgements](#2-acknowledgements)) to explore the most commons words of each major topic.
 Finally, on the basis of the term frequency-inverse document frequency (tf-idf) computed by topic (and not by document), we removed words that did not allow to identify one unique topic.-->

-All these measures represent percentages and thus take values between 0 and 1. *Figure 5* presents the results for each of the 5 algoritms we relied on.
+All these measures represent percentages and thus take values between 0 and 1. *Figure 5* presents the results for each of the 5 algorithms we relied on, as well as the results of an additional test (cross-validation).

 **Figure 5:**